folio-org/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 ### i.
 Incompatible Hazelcast version in mod-remote-storage
 When running Nolana and Orchid version of mod-remote-storage in parallel they need distinct Hazelcast configurations.
 One possibility is to use different Hazelcast cluster name environment variables:
 ```
-HZ_CLUSTERNAME=nolana
+HZ_CLUSTERNAME=nolana (mod-remote-storage-1.7.2)
-HZ_CLUSTERNAME=orchid
+HZ_CLUSTERNAME=orchid (mod-remote-storage-2.0.3)
 ```

 ### ii.
 Data Import jobs for update of >5000 MARC records
-If you expect to have these kind of data import jobs, increase database connection pool size for mod-source-record-manager and mod-source-record-storage to 30 (default value is 15).
+If you expect to have these kind of data import jobs, increase database connection pool size for mod-source-record-manager-3.6.4 and mod-source-record-storage to 30 (default value is 15).
 Set the environment variable:
 ```
 {
           "name": "DB_MAXPOOLSIZE",
           "value": "30"
 }
 ```
-Set the newly provided "DB_CONNECTION_TIMEOUT" environment variable to 40 for mod-source-record-storage:
+Set the newly provided "DB_CONNECTION_TIMEOUT" environment variable to 40 for mod-source-record-storage-5.6.10:
 ```
 {
            "name":"DB_CONNECTION_TIMEOUT",